Work Law = Employment Law

 Exit Packages

-When an employment relationship is tested to it’s limits, it can be in the best interests of both you and your employer to come to an amicable agreement to settle matters and part ways.
+When an employment relationship is tested to its limits, it can be in the best interests of both you and your employer to come to an amicable agreement to settle matters and part ways.
 Having an expert negotiate on your behalf removes the ‘personal’ from the professional, and paves the way for a strategic exit when the employment relationship has no future.
+See more on exit packages.

 Personal Grievances